seaWailer1/ArchitectureDashboard/replit.md

 - Complete bill payment system with utilities, telecom, and entertainment services
 - Shopping marketplace with African sellers and local product discovery
 - Ride-hailing service with multiple vehicle types and safety features
+- Advanced e-commerce module with merchant dashboard and customer order management
+- Demo data generator integrated into admin portal for streamlined testing

 ## System Architecture